My zone

 https://littlepuzzlesandme.com/mens-zone-and-their-life-stories/

-Mom’s brain is constantly steaming, hundreds of thoughts about childcare are circulating in my head.
-Mothers’ thoughts create images with plans for every day with their children.
-Lack of sleep, a head overloaded with household chores, and thoughts of blame do not prevent us from being the best version of a mother.
-We are monsters of energy, and there is no way to hide it.
+My mom’s brain is constantly on fire; hundreds of thoughts about childcare race through my head.
+Mothers’ thoughts create images of plans for each day with their children.
+Lack of sleep, a mind overloaded with household chores, and thoughts of guilt don’t stop us from being the best versions of ourselves as mothers.
+We are energy monsters, and there’s no denying it.

 MOTHER DAY

-Will we lie with our feet up and sip prosecco?
+Shall we lie down with our feet up and sip prosecco?

-I wish for you that it will be so.
-I will wait a few more years, when my children grow up and bring me prosecco and a pillow under my feet. https://littlepuzzlesandme.com/a-special-day-for-a-special-mother/
+I hope so.
+I’ll wait a few more years until my children are grown and bring me prosecco and a pillow. https://littlepuzzlesandme.com/a-special-day-for-a-special-mother/